flightstats/hub/README.md

 `description` is optional and defaults to an empty string.
 This text field can be up to 1024 bytes long.

+`tags` is an optional array of string values.

 `POST http://hub/channel`

 * Content-type: application/json